dex2dot0/hmda-hero-website-5e8ce/content/pages/docs/helpers/quick-input.md

 ---
 ## NA Button

 The NA button will be available for HMDA data fields where reporting NA is valid.
 The button allows the data field to toggle between NA or reporting as required.
-It makes it easier to report NA for that data point since the
+It makes it easier to report NA for that data point since the specific reporting for NA differs by field,